hjlee5037/Automated-Hydrogel-Patterning-Project/README.md

 # pH calculator
 Heon Joon Lee (hlee260@jhmi.edu) EN 540.635 Software Carpentry

-The goal of this project is to use Python to generate a neural network that could identify the RGB values from a specific color (e.g. indicated using pH paper) and calculate the pH of that specific color using the model.
+The goal of this project is to use Python to generate a model that could identify the RGB values from a specific color (e.g. indicated using pH paper) and calculate the pH of that specific color using the model.

 # Requirements
 Python 3